trujivan/trujivan/README.md

 - Udacity Nanodegree, Generative AI
 - Certified in Machine Learning Foundations for Product Managers from Duke University.
-- Bachelor of Science, Mathematicas
+- Bachelor of Science, Mathematics

 - Proficient in Agile Methodologies, Data Analytics, and various tools including R, SAS, Python, GitHub, and Jira.